DLR-VF/UrMoAC/docs/mkdocs/TutorialNextPTHalt.md

 # Tutorial: Computing the accessibility to the next public transport halt

 ## Task
 Computing the access to the next public transport halt within a region is a very common use case for UrMoAC.
 Within this tutorial, a basic usage of the tool for this purpose is described and discussed.
-This tutorial shows as well how to apply a spatial aggregation of the results.